GoogleChrome/ip-protection/Masked-Domain-List.md

 pghub.io                                         | Tapad                                                          | Not Impacted By Script Blocking
 tapad.com                                        | Tapad                                                          | Not Impacted By Script Blocking
 taptapnetworks.com                               | TaptapDigital                                                  | Not Impacted By Script Blocking
-brid.tv                                          | TargetVideo                                                    | Not Impacted By Script Blocking
+new-programmatic.com                             | Target RTB                                                     | Not Impacted By Script Blocking brid.tv                                          | TargetVideo                                                    | Not Impacted By Script Blocking
 targetix.net                                     | Targetix                                                       | Not Impacted By Script Blocking
 tchibo.de                                        | Tchibo                                                         | Not Impacted By Script Blocking